Code Style Guide¶

 Comments and Documentation¶

-- Use docstrings for all modules, classes, and functions
+- Docstrings - Use Google-style for all modules, classes, and functions.

 Code Quality Tools¶